wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.8.8 =
+* New: Set the target attribute for CataBlog generated links

 = 0.8.7 =
 * New: Import feature for loading previously saved CataBlog backups.